spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202311.0/unified-commerce/set-up-fulfillment-app.md

 ## Install Fulfillment App

+For instructions on installing Fulfillment App, see [Set up Oryx](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/set-up-oryx.html).

 ## Connect Fulfillment App

-To connect Fulfillment App to your project using Glue API, ...
+To connect Fulfillment App to your project using Glue API, There's a pre-configured API configured in the .env file as a fallback (ORYX_FALLBACK_SCOS_BASE_URL) that you can replace with a project specific base url, using the SCOS_BASE_URL.